“To exist as a nation, prosper as a state, we must have trees.” — Theodore Roosevelt

 The majority of California communities surveyed were over-reliant on a single species of tree, making their ecosystems vulnerable.
-The report found 16 million vacant street tree sites in California where cities could add new trees.
+The U.S. Forest Service report found 16 million vacant street tree sites in California where cities could add trees, many in Los Angeles.
 Assuming that 50% of these sites are readily plantable, California could nearly double its street tree population.

 Fixing our sidewalks must be done, but not at the expense of our tree canopy.
-The city’s lack of sidewalk maintenance and best practices in tree husbandry are to blame.
-This failure, combined with weak Los Angeles policies governing mansionization, City Hall’s repeated approvals of developments without green belts, and failure to police the required replacement of destroyed trees, are proving hazardous to the tree canopy, as illustrated in the USC study in this report.
+The city’s lack of sidewalk maintenance and poor practices in tree husbandry are to blame.
+This failure, combined with weak Los Angeles policies governing mansionization, City Hall’s repeated approvals of developments without green belts, and consistent failure to police required replacement of destroyed trees, are hazardous to the tree canopy, as illustrated in the USC study referred to in this report.

-Our city has lost time in developing a robust tree canopy, leaving many poorer neighborhoods nearly denuded of trees — and sweltering.
+Our city has lost time in failing to develop a robust tree canopy, leaving many poorer neighborhoods nearly denuded of trees — and sweltering.

 The research is clear, that expanding the Los Angeles urban tree canopy is essential to adapting to climate change and diminishing the urban heat-island effect, thereby reducing energy consumption.
 Extensive research confirms that trees contribute dramatically to mental and physical health, and to a city’s economic and social vitality.

-- Include an Urban Forest Element in our General Plan Update — not as a lesser “chapter” under the Open Space Element, Land-Use Element or catch-all Environmental Stewardship Element.
+- Include an Urban Forest Element in our General Plan Update — not as a lesser “chapter” placed under an Open Space Element or other Element.